starting a career after service

 As an ADF member, you probably aren’t used to shining a light on yourself and tooting your own horn.
 You were trained to fit it, after all.
 But having a really clear personal brand and marketing yourself effectively can help you stand out from a crowd of applicants.

 First, ditch the military jargon and break your skills and personal brand down to civilian language.
-This is something the RSL Veterans’ Employment Program can help with.
-We’ll work with you to break down your experience and qualifications and present them in a way that ensures employers understand just how perfect you are for the job.
+You can access free career coaching to refine these skills through RSL Career Support Programs.
+A career coach will help you to break down your experience and qualifications and present them in a way that ensures employers understand just how perfect you are for the job.

 What do I want to do?